 Slip the bread on a hot baking stone or large tray and use the bowl to cover it.
 Bake for 20-25 minutes before removing the bowl with some decent oven gloves and bake for a further 10-15 minutes.

 Tip: You might need to use a palette knife or metal dough scraper to slide underneath the edge of the hot bowl to get it up and over the bread when it's time to remove it.

 Underneath the baking stone or tray, another deep tray is placed, full of hot water.
 Once the water is boiling, place the bread on the stone and the water will fill the oven with steam.
 After 15 minutes, remove the tray and continue to bake for another 15-20 minutes.

-My go to method.
+My go-to method.
 Preheat a baking stone with a tray on the shelf underneath it.
 The tray needs to be able to withstand high temperatures and have a lip around the edge.
-Once the stone reaches temperature, drop the bread on the stone and pour a cup of boiling water to the tray below.
+Once the stone reaches temperature, drop the bread on the stone and pour a cup of boiling water into the tray below.

 Tip: Use a ceramic jug or cup to pour the hot water whilst wearing oven gloves to prevent the steam from flying up and burning your face and hands.